The Dead (2010 film): Plot

-Lieutenant Brian Murphy (Freeman), a United States Air Force engineer, is the sole survivor of the final evacuation plane out of Africa, which crashes somewhere off the coast of West Africa.
-The previous night, a zombie horde attacked many villages throughout that area.
-Brian gathers supplies from the plane crash and travels by foot until he finds and fixes a broken-down truck in a village he reaches.
-While driving, the truck gets stuck in a pothole as zombies close in.
-Daniel Dembele (Osei), a local African soldier gone AWOL in search of his son, rescues Brian from certain death.
-Daniel's wife had been killed in a zombie attack the previous night and a local military unit, heading north to a military base, had rescued his son.
-Daniel agrees to lead Brian to the nearest airport, a day's drive away, in exchange for his truck upon arrival for Daniel to use to find his son.
-At the airport, Brian attempts radioing for help using the air traffic tower's radio, but he receives no response.
-Daniel gathers fuel for the truck and the two agree it would be best to stick together and attempt travel to the military base, with Daniel hoping his son is there and Brian hoping they have a plane he can repair to fly back to the United States.
+Amidst a zombie outbreak, the final evacuation plane out of Africa crashes off the coast of West Africa.
+Lieutenant Brian Murphy (Freeman), a United States Air Force engineer, is the sole survivor of the crash.

+Hiding and evading zombies, Brian gathers supplies from the plane.
+In a village, he finds and fixes a broken-down truck.
+While driving, the truck gets stuck in a pothole.
+As zombies close in, Brian is rescued by Daniel Dembele (Osei), a local African soldier gone AWOL.
+The zombie attack the previous night had killed Daniel's wife, while his son was rescued by a military unit heading north to a military base.
+Daniel agrees to lead Brian to the nearest airport in exchange for the truck, so that Daniel can use it to find his son.

-They rest for a night at a village that has been converted to a survival colony safeguarded by a group of local soldiers.
-They leave the following morning.
+At the airport, Brian uses the air traffic tower's radio to call for help, but receives no response.
+After Daniel gathers fuel for the truck, the two travel to the military base together, with Brian hoping they have a plane he can use to fly back to the United States.
+They rest at night in a village safeguarded by a group of local soldiers, and leave in the morning.

 While driving through the African plains, the truck hits a tree, breaking the axle and disabling the vehicle.
-Brian and Daniel continue on foot and sleep around a fire that night.
-A zombie horde attacks the group in their sleep, leaving Daniel bitten and badly wounded.
-They manage to shoot their way out of the attack and continue moving forward.
-Daniel tells Brian of a necklace he wears and that he planned to pass down to his son.
-Daniel succumbs to his wounds soon thereafter.
-Brian continues the trek alone to the northern military base.
-After an arduous journey through dangerous and rough terrain, Brian reaches the base, which has become a survival colony.
-He repairs an old radio unit in the base and broadcasts his name, managing to reach fellow American military officer Frank Greaves at a U.S. military base in Henderson, Nevada.
+Brian and Daniel continue on foot and sleep around a fire at night, but are caught off guard by a zombie horde.
+They manage to shoot their way out, but Daniel is bitten and badly wounded.
+Daniel hands Brian the necklace he planned to give his son, before succumbing to his wounds.

+After an arduous journey through dangerous and rough terrain, Brian reaches the northern military base, which has become a survival colony.
+He repairs an old radio unit in the base and broadcasts his name.
+He manages to reach military officer Frank Greaves at a U.S. military base in Henderson, Nevada.
 It is revealed that the epidemic has reached the United States, which is rapidly failing to hold out.
 When Brian asks about his family, Frank informs him that "they're gone."
 Zombies invade the U.S. military base, ending the radio transmission.

-Brian goes back outside as zombies overwhelm the gates around the colony and begin killing all the survivors.
-At the last moment, Daniel's son approaches Brian, seeing his father's necklace in his hand, and they turn to face the overwhelming horde that approaches them.
-The film ends leaving their fate unknown.
+Brian goes outside as zombies overwhelm the gates around the colony and begin killing the survivors.
+Daniel's son approaches Brian, having seen his father's necklace in his hand.
+They turn to face the approaching horde, their fates left ambiguous.